 Organizational and Individual Strategies to Prevent Burnout

 In the last few months, large healthcare systems are beginning to share their successful approaches to burnout in academic reports: for example, The Ohio State University (OSU).
-A school well known for its aviation program, its healthcare system adapted the aviation industry’s Crew Resource Management (CRM) and combined it with Mindfulness in Motion (MIM) training.
+A school well known for its aviation program, its healthcare system adapted the aviation industry’s Crew Resource Management (no longer available online) (CRM) and combined it with Mindfulness in Motion (MIM) training.
 The researchers reported, “The improvements seen have not only improved patient satisfaction but also reduced patient safety events and improved national reputation for the institution as a whole.”

 In December 2019, a journal published two papers sharing approaches for dealing with burnout, one at the organizational level and the other at the individual level.
 Researchers from nine of the nation’s largest academic healthcare systems, located from coast to coast, offered organizational-level strategies to “reduce physician burnout and improve professional fulfillment.”
 (Table 1.)
 At the individual level, researchers from four medical schools provided suggestions for coping with the demands of work that “can result in mental and emotional exhaustion, self-isolation, burnout, depression, suicidal ideation and tragically, completed suicide.”
 (Table 2.)